onlinefinder/onlinefinder/searx/infopage/en/about.md

 can be added to your browser's search bar; moreover, it can be set as the default search engine.

-The {{link('stats page', 'stats')}} contains some useful anonymous usage statistics about the engines used.

 [OnlineFinder sources]: {{GIT_URL}}
 [OnlineFinder docs]: {{get_setting('brand.docs_url')}}
 [searx]: https://github.com/searx/searx